-Retina display is Apple’s name for screens on its devices that are much higher-resolution than the average.
+Retina display is Apple’s name for screens on its devices that are a much higher resolution than the average.
 Retina displays offer text and graphics without the jaggy, pixelated lines you see on lesser displays.
 Apple says that makes it easier to read and view text and graphics, helping to reduce eye strain.
 One thing’s for sure: Mac users love their Retina displays.
 We should know.
-We use a lot of Macs around the office, and many of our customers are Mac users too.
+We use a lot of Macs around the office, and many of our customers are Mac users, too.

 Retina displays weren’t always on the Mac.
 In fact, they first got their start on the iPhone 4.
 Apple added Retina displays to the iPad beginning in 2012.
 That same year they updated the MacBook Pro with a sleek redesign that added a Retina display, too.
 When Apple released the MacBook in 2015, it had a Retina display.
 Many iMacs ship with Retina displays.
 The writing is on the wall: Apple’s putting Retina displays on anything it can.

 Here are a few before and after screenshots to give you a sense of how we’ve spruced things up.